 I’m going to talk about discrimination cases and judicial activism.
 Simply put: Federal Rule of Civil Procedure 56 provides that summary judgment can only be granted where there are no material factual disputes.
 Meaning that if a reasonable jury could rule for the plaintiff, then the case should go to trial.
 But many federal judges are not applying Rule 56 correctly in discrimination cases.
-Instead, many federal judges have decided that they do not like discrimination cases.
-They view plaintiffs in discrimination cases as seeking a payday.
+Instead, many federal judges are particularly hostile to discrimination cases.
+In my opinion, they view discrimination cases as not being real cases.
+In my opinion, they view plaintiffs in discrimination cases as improperly seeking a payday.
 And, so, they have created a heightened standard – call it Rule 56X – that applies in discrimination cases.
 When judges depart from the text of a Federal Rule and create their own, more demanding standard, that constitutes judicial activism.
 That is what is happening here.

 This has been happening on a widespread basis for the past 20 years or more.
 There is now an absurd body of case law applying and backing up this judicially-created, Rule 56X.
 To be clear: There is no Rule 56X.
 This is my name for what courts are doing.
 Under Rule 56X, courts have decided that only the most egregious, blatant, terrible racism or harassment matters.